riddlesio/merchant-legal/appel/terms-and-conditions.md

-IMPORTANT: Appèl BV a private limited liability, incorporated under the laws of The Netherlands, whose registered office is at Mammoet 2, 5236 NV 's-Hertogenbosch, registered at the Dutch Chaimber of Commerce under # KvK 67307124 with VAT number NL27INGB0650257367 (hereinafter referred to as: “Appel BV” or “We”) is offering you this service.
+IMPORTANT: Appèl BV a private limited liability, incorporated under the laws of The Netherlands, whose registered office is at Mammoet 2, 5236 NV 's-Hertogenbosch, registered at the Dutch Chamber of Commerce under # KvK 67307124 with VAT number NL180851398801 (hereinafter referred to as: “Appel BV” or “We”) is offering you this service.

 The technological solutions used in the Fridges make it possible for Appèl BV to record and process which Products you purchase from us.
 This makes it easier for us to stock the Fridges properly and to know its consumers’ needs.
 Payments occur through our App ("App"), i.e. a mobile app that you have to install on a mobile device.
 The underlying Terms and Conditions apply on all your interactions with the Fridges, your use of the App as well as on every transaction (or part of it) that is related to Appèl BV.